 When I’ve noticed that instead of reaching some kind of my goals, I turn against myself and do completely opposite, I realised that I needed to dig deeper into understanding what the hell is happening here.

 What is self-sabotage?

 Self-sabotage might be called a fear of success or a fear of failure.
-Some people also describes it as a fear of consequences, or a fear of change that our actions might bring.
+Some people also describe it as a fear of consequences or a fear of change that our actions might bring.

-As an example if you nailed a job interview, you have to start working in totally new place, meet new people.
-If the first date was a success and you decide going on a second one, that means you have to put time and effort to open up, be vulnerable and work on building relationships.
+As an example, if you nailed a job interview, you have to start working in a totally new place, meet new people.
+If the first date was a success and you decide to go on a second one, that means you have to put time and effort to open up, be vulnerable and work on building relationships.
 Or if you decide to start your own business you might have to quit your current job, spend your days and nights working on something that might not bring any value to your life.

 All of these and other big life events force us to let go of the control and step into the unknown, which also means that we create uncertainty and instability in our lives.
 What will this change bring to our lives?
 What if we aren’t good enough?
 What if we won’t like the change?
 And our protective part of the brain doesn’t like that at all!

 We live our lives based on expectations.
 Sometimes our expectations are very very high, but they don’t match with the effort we put into to get it.
 Actually, we unconsciously stop ourselves from putting a lot of time and energy into it, so it’s not surprising that the outcome of our actions isn’t the same as we expected (most of the time it’s much worse).
 This is where sabotaging comes – from the past events there is a memory of a horrible feeling of being disappointed when things don’t go as expected, so we try to prevent it from happening again by doing less than we should to actually achieve the goal!
 It’s better to do absolutely nothing than to start the things that already feel like a failure, right?